uroni/dataplan_db/README.md

 ## Structure

-There is one `txt` file per country in the directory `db_limited` and `db_unlimited`.
+There is one `txt` file per country in the directory `db_limited` and `db_unlimited` (named using the ISO 3166-1 alpha-2 country code).
 Each `txt` file lists one host name pattern per line.
 In `db_limited` the DNS names which probably indicate a usage limit (per month) are listed.
 There, each DNS name pattern is followed by the approximate mean usage limit per month in mega-bytes.
 E.g.

     *.web.vodafone.de 500